 These are a little bulky, but the tradeoff in weight isn’t extremely noticeable.

-How to Choose Ski Bindings for the Backcountry
+How to Choose Ski Bindings for the Backcountry in 2022

 Be sure to keep the following considerations in mind when choosing the best ski bindings for the backcountry.